-In this Code, the following terms have the following meanings.
+In this code, the following terms have the following meanings.

-Term Meaning administrator an administrator of a Council appointed under the Local Government Act 1993 and its successors other than an administrator appointed under section 66 of the Local Government Act 1993 and its successors chief executive officer council's chief executive officer, also known as the 'general manager' in other State Government documents and legislation committee see the definition of 'council committee' complaint a code of conduct complaint made for the purposes of clauses 4.1 and 4.2 of the Procedures conduct includes acts and omissions conflict of interest a conflict of interest refers to a situation where a conflict arises for an individual between two competing interests.
-This refers to reasonably perceived, potential, or actual conflict of interest council includes county Councils and joint organisations council committee a committee established by a council comprising of councillors, staff or other persons that the council has delegated functions to and the council's audit, risk and improvement committee council committee member a person, other than a councillor or member of staff of a council, who is a member of a council committee other than a wholly advisory committee, and a person other than a councillor who is a member of the council's audit, risk and improvement committee council official includes councillors, member of staff of a council, administrators, council committee members, delegates of council and council advisers councillor any person elected or appointed to civic office, including the mayor, and includes members and chairpersons of county councils and voting representatives of the boards of joint organisations and chairpersons of joint organisations delegate of Council a person (other than a councillor or member of staff of a council) or body, and the individual members of that body, to whom a function of the council is delegated designated person a person referred to in clause 4.8 election campaign includes council, state and federal election campaigns the GIPA Act the Government Information (Public Access) Act 2009 and its successors joint organisation a joint organisation established under section 4000 of the Local Government Act 1993 and its successors the LG Act the Local Government Act 1993 and its successors mayor includes the chairperson of a country Council or a joint organisation members of staff of a Council includes members of staff of county Councils and joint organisations the Model Code of Conduct the Model Code of Conduct for Local Councils in NSW the OLG the Office of Local Government personal information information or an opinion (including information or an opinion forming part of a database and whether or not recorded in a material form) about an individual whose identity is apparent or can reasonably be ascertained from the information or opinion the Procedures the Procedures for the Administration of the Model Code of Conduct for Local Councils in NSW prescribed under the Regulation the Public Officer a person appointed under Chapter 11 of the Local Government Act 1993 and its successors the Records Act the State Records Act 1998 and its successors the Regulation the Local Government (General) Regulation 2005 and its successors wholly advisory committee a Council Committee that the Council has not delegated any functions to the WHS Act the Work Health and Safety Act 2011 and its successors
+Term Meaning administrator an administrator of a council appointed under the Local Government Act 1993 and its successors other than an administrator appointed under section 66 of the Local Government Act 1993 and its successors chief executive officer Council's chief executive officer, also known as the 'general manager' in other State Government documents and legislation committee see the definition of 'council committee' complaint a code of conduct complaint made for the purposes of clauses 4.1 and 4.2 of the Procedures conduct includes acts and omissions conflict of interest a conflict of interest refers to a situation where a conflict arises for an individual between two competing interests.
+This refers to reasonably perceived, potential, or actual conflict of interest council includes county councils and joint organisations council committee a committee established by a council comprising of councillors, staff or other persons that the council has delegated functions to and the council's audit, risk and improvement committee council committee member a person, other than a councillor or member of staff of a council, who is a member of a council committee other than a wholly advisory committee, and a person other than a councillor who is a member of the council's audit, risk and improvement committee council official includes councillors, member of staff of a council, administrators, council committee members, delegates of council and council advisors councillor any person elected or appointed to civic office, including the mayor, and includes members and chairpersons of county councils and voting representatives of the boards of joint organisations and chairpersons of joint organisations delegate of council a person (other than a councillor or member of staff of a council) or body, and the individual members of that body, to whom a function of the council is delegated election campaign includes council, state and federal election campaigns environmental planning instrument has the same meaning as it has in the Environmental Planning and Assessment Act 1979 and its successors the GIPA Act the Government Information (Public Access) Act 2009 joint organisation a joint organisation established under section 4000 of the Local Government Act 1993 and its successors the LG Act the Local Government Act 1993 and its successors local planning panel a local planning panel constituted under the Environmental Planning and Assessment Act 1979 mayor includes the chairperson of a country council or a joint organisation members of staff of a council includes members of staff of county councils and joint organisations the Model Code of Conduct the Model Code of Conduct for Local Councils in NSW the OLG the Office of Local Government personal information information or an opinion (including information or an opinion forming part of a database and whether or not recorded in a material form) about an individual whose identity is apparent or can reasonably be ascertained from the information or opinion the Procedures the Procedures for the Administration of the Model Code of Conduct for Local Councils in NSW prescribed under the Regulation and its successors the Public Officer a person appointed under Chapter 11 of the Local Government Act 1993 and its successors the Records Act the State Records Act 1998 and its successors the Regulation the Local Government (General) Regulation 2005 voting representative a voting representative of the board of a joint organisation wholly advisory committee a council committee that the council has not delegated any functions to the WHS Act the Work Health and Safety Act 2011 and its successors